- Determine when a firm should continue producing in the short run or at which point it should shutdown

 |Average Variable Cost

 The intersection of the average variable cost curve and the marginal cost curve, which shows the price below which the firm would lack enough revenue to cover its variable costs, is called the shutdown point.
 If the perfectly competitive firm faces a market price above the shutdown point, then the firm is at least covering its average variable costs.
-At a price above the shutdown point, the firm is also making enough revenue to cover at least a portion of fixed costs, so it should limp ahead even if it is making losses in the short run, since at least those losses will be smaller than if the firm shuts down immediately and incurs a loss equal to total fixed costs.
+At a price above the shutdown point, the firm is also making enough revenue to cover at least a portion of fixed costs, so it should limp ahead even if it is experiencing losses in the short run, since at least those losses will be smaller than if the firm shuts down immediately and incurs a loss equal to total fixed costs.
 However, if the firm is receiving a price below the price at the shutdown point, then the firm is not even covering its variable costs.
 In this case, staying open is making the firm’s losses larger, and it should shut down immediately.
 To summarize, if:

 - price < minimum average variable cost, then firm shuts down